-The duration of PUCK is determined by the need of the consumer.
-A single PUCK visit could range from three to six hours.
-A youth can be seen in PUCK up to 3 consecutive days if needed.
+The length of stay at PUCK is determined by the needs of the consumer.
+A single PUCK visit could range from three to six hours per day for up to three 3 consecutive days if needed.

 What are the Hours of PUCK?